AraBlocks/ara-identity/docs/cli.md

 <a name="aid-recover"></a>
 ### 6. `aid recover`
-Recover a lost Ara ID by providing a valid bip39 mnemonic provided during creation.
+Recover a lost Ara ID from a valid bip39 mnemonic provided during creation.

 ```
 $ aid recover -h